-To call up the retraction settings, press MENU MODE and CLEAR simultaneously.

-To exit the retraction settings, press MENU MODE.
+- To call up the retraction settings, press MENU MODE and CLEAR simultaneously. - To switch off retraction, press the button on the control panel until the display indicates "OFF". - To exit the retraction settings, press MENU MODE.
 When retraction is switched off, the specimen is not retracted.